- School of Allied Health and Communicative Disorders

 D.P.T.
 Admission Requirements

-- A minimum 3.0 GPA in last the 60 semester hours of undergraduate courses
+- A minimum GPA of 3.00 (out of 4.00) in the last 60 semester hours of undergraduate courses.

 - A physical therapist